WHAT IS ORTHODONTICS AND WHY IS IT IMPORTANT?

 A fixed denture or fixed orthodontic appliance is fixed to the teeth and requires healthy or completely remedied teeth and soft tissues of the patient.
 Therapy lasts on average one and a half years, depending on the severity of the case.
 After removing the fixed apparatus, the patient should wear retention foils to maintain results.
 There are fixed dentures with metal and non-metal locks.

-Active devices are mobile devices for correcting orthodontic abnormalities in children with mixed dentition – i.e. in children in school age, successful patient therapy requires the cooperation of the patient and the parents, as the patient (child) is removed and placed.
-Controls are for a month.
+Active appliances are mobile appliances for correcting orthodontic irregularities in children with mixed dentition – ie. In school-age children, successful therapy requires the cooperation of the patient and the parents, since the patient (the child) takes them off and puts them on.
+The controls are for a month.

 Lingual fixed apparatus